 According to the Queensland Employee Injury Database, teachers commonly experience a range of injuries in the course of their employment.

-The most common are muscle and tendon sprains or strains to the back from handling, lifting, carrying and bending down to pick things up.
+The most common are muscle and tendon sprains or strains to the back injuries from handling, lifting, carrying and bending down to pick things up.
 But what’s becoming increasingly disturbing is the increase in instances of the physical abuse, and psychological injuries like anxiety, depression and stress stemming from work pressures and bullying.

 Safe Work Australia reports that the country’s Education and Training industry recorded more than 7,500 serious workers’ compensation claims in 2018-19 – an increase of 23 per cent in less than two decades.